imodeljs/imodeljs-samples/README.md

 2. (Recommended) Register your application at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration).

-    For the purpose of running a sample on localhost, ensure your registration includes http://localhost:3000/signin-callback as a valid redirect URI.
+    For the purpose of running a sample on localhost, ensure your *SPA* app registration includes http://localhost:3000/signin-callback as a valid redirect URI.
+The client ID should start with spa-.

-    If you would like to run a sample in electron, another application should be registered which includes [electron://frontend/signin-callback]() as a valid redirect URI.
+    If you would like to run a sample in Electron, create a *Desktop* app registration with http://localhost:3000/signin-callback as a valid redirect URI.
+The client ID should start with native-.

     Note: If you are just testing on localhost you can use the default registration included in the sample.
 However, it's recommended that you complete the registration, especially since registration is a requirement before the application can be deployed.
 For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).